 I’m Nikki, a communications professional

-My unique background in graphic design, copywriting, project management, and digital marketing enables me to support communication efforts through a wide variety of mediums.
+My unique background in graphic design, copywriting, project management, and digital marketing enables me to support communication efforts through various mediums.
 I’m passionate about mission-driven storytelling and helping organizations connect with their communities.

 At age 12, I received a special gift from my uncle, Photoshop 5.5 Limited Edition.
 I used the software to create art, then taught myself HTML to showcase my artwork online.
-Shortly thereafter, friends and family began to ask me to design flyers, logos, brochures, signs, and websites.
-As I matriculated through school I utilized these skills to promote school events and student clubs.
+Shortly after that, friends and family began to ask me to design flyers, logos, brochures, signs, and websites.
+As I matriculated through school, I utilized these skills to promote school events and student clubs.

-After graduating from Spelman College I continued to lend a design hand to various small businesses and churches.
+After graduating from Spelman College, I continued to lend a design hand to various small businesses and churches.
 In 2015, I started freelancing as a Digital Media Specialist and discovered that clients needed help beyond content creation.
-They needed strategies, processes and in some cases systems and infrastructure to meet their goals.
+They needed strategies, processes, systems, and infrastructure to meet their goals.